Compare introductory savings account interest rates

 If you’re considering getting an introductory savings account to get a higher interest rate, then ask yourself: is it really worth changing banks every three to four months just to earn a few percentage points more in interest?

 Although it won’t require too much work on your part, the difference will be slim at best thanks to how low interest rates are at the moment.
+In a low interest rate environment, the difference in savings you could make in just a few months via interest may not be worth it.

 If you don't think it’s worth it, you could instead pick a savings account with a high interest rate that doesn’t expire.